Holbeton is a village near the wooded flanks of the River Erme, South Devon.

 The nearest target would have been the A379 between Plymouth and Kingsbridge though the other nearby Patrols of Flete and Yealmpton would have been better placed.
 The River Erme estuary is tidal so would not have been a supply route.

-The large houses that make up the Flete Estate; Mothercombe House, Pamflete House and Efford House could all have become German Offers residences with Flete House itself being a possible HQ so would have been most likely the main targets for the Patrol.
+The large houses that make up the Flete Estate; Mothercombe House, Pamflete House and Efford House could all have become German Offers residences with Flete House itself being a possible HQ so would have been most likely the main targets for the nearby Patrols.

 It is assumed they were issued with the standard kit, arms and explosives.